Tremus/ghost_docs/docs.md

 -   **Row number:** Double click on a row number to enable/disable the modulation of the selected parameter.
 -   **Modulation:** Left click the table cell to open a drop down menu will list all available modulation sources.
 Choose an item from the menu to add/change/remove a modulation.
 -   **Parameter:** Left click the table cell to open a drop down menu will list all available parameters.
 Choose an item from the menu to add/change/remove a modulation.
-This parameter can be automated too by simply dragging and dropping modulations onto them, or by chosing their name from the menu.
+This parameter can be automated too by simply dragging and dropping modulations onto them, or by choosing their name from the menu.

     Ghost has a lot of parameters, so for sake of keeping the list simpler, some parameters that are not in use by the current patch are hidden from the list eg. if the FX rack is empty, no parameters from effects will be in the list until new items are added.

 -   **Amount:** Increases the range of modulation applied to the parameter
 -   **Skew:** Pulls or pushes the modulation curve to the start or end of the range.
 -   **Polarity:** Toggle between one-way or two way directions for your modulation.
 With one way, the range of modulation begins from the current position of parameter and ends to the left or right of parameter.
-With two-way, the range begins on one side of the paramter position and ends on the opposing side.
+With two-way, the range begins on one side of the parameter position and ends on the opposing side.

 # <span id="fx">FX</span>